CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### How do you find a max value in a list/array if you can’t use any built-in functions?

-    def max_of(list):
+    def max_of_list(list):
-        max = 0
+        max = None
-        for index in range(0, len(list)):
+        for number in list:
+            if max == None:
+                max = number
-            if(list[index] > max):
+            elif (number > max):
-                max = list[index]
+                max = number
         return max

 #### How do you find the average of values in a list/array if you can’t use any built-in functions?

     def avarage(list):
+        length = 0
-        sum_of_list = 0
+        sum = 0
-        for num in list:
+        for number in list:
+            length += 1
-            sum_of_list += num
+            sum += number
-        return sum // len(list)
+        return sum / length

 #### What do we call an *in-place* sort?

     A sort algorithm in which the sorted items occupy the same storage as the original ones.
 These algorithms may use o(n) additional memory for bookkeeping, but at most a constant number of items are kept in auxiliary memory at any time.
+    A method like list.sort() modifies the object (rather than create and modify a new one).

 #### Explain an algorithm which sorts a list!
+    A bubble-sort algorithm iterates through the given list, and compares each element's value to the next element's value.
+Given the list is to be sorted in ascending order, the algorithm switches the elements' places every time an element's value is greater than the value of the next element.

     def bubbleSort(arr):
         n = len(arr)
-        # iteration through elements
         for i in range(n):
             for j in range(0, n-i-1):
-                #we check elements in pairs.If the first element is bigger than the one after it. we swap them, then we move onto the next pair.
-We keep swapping until we cant find bigger elements before another
                 if arr[j] > arr[j+1] :
                     arr[j], arr[j+1] = arr[j+1], arr[j]
+        return arr

 ### Programming paradigms - procedural

 #### What is the call stack?

     The call stack is what a program uses to keep track of method calls.
+It is a dynamic data structure stored in the RAM of the computer,maintained by the OS.
+    Its purpose is to control the way procedures and functions call each other, and to control the way they pass parameters to each other.
+    The call stack is made up of stack frames—one for each method call.
+    A stack frame can store :
+    -Local variables
+    -Arguments passed into the method
+    -Information about the caller's stack frame
+    -The return address—what the program should do after the function returns (i.e.: where it should "return to").
+This is usually somewhere in the middle of the caller's code.

 #### What is “Stack overflow”?

-    A stack overflow is a programming error when too much memory is used on the call stack.
+    A stack overflow is a programming error when more memory is used on the call stack rather than what is available.

 #### What are the main parts of a function?